DiabloSerpent/simple_sudoku_generator/README.md

 - make a gui for looking through sudoku history for debugging
   - or maybe just add some character to the middle of the sudoku for easy ctrl+f
 - split up section_digit_sum
-- refactor find_group to use breadth-first instead of depth-first search
-  - maybe change the code to also look for hidden groups?
+- maybe change find_group code to also look for hidden groups?
     - not necessary, but possible, might be a lil quicker (and more fun)
-    - I could also just look for hidden pairs
+    - mb have that functionality packed into SubSection?
 - make it so that group_removal will write a HiddenGroup where a human would recognize it.
 - change Cell to overload bitwise operators instead of using some methods